With lower failure rates and a potentially longer life span, many people These days choose solid-state drives (SSDs) over mechanical hard drives.

 What is a solid-state drive?

-No moving parts: The big problem with moving parts in hard drives is that they are a major point of failure.
-That is, if any of the moving parts break, the entire drive becomes unusable.
-That makes hard drives vulnerable to drop damage and wear over time.
+No moving parts: The big problem with moving parts in hard drives is that they are a significant point of failure.
+If any of the moving parts break, the entire drive becomes unusable.
+That makes traditional hard drives vulnerable to drop damage and wear over time.

 Mobility: SSDs are smaller and lighter than previous drives.
-This makes it possible to create today’s ultra-thin laptops, tablets, and other mobile devices.
+This development makes it possible to create today’s ultra-thin laptops, tablets, and other mobile devices.
 The thinnest SSDs are just millimeters wide and only a few inches long, making them ideal for the smallest of high-speed devices.

-Types of SSD
+Types of SSDs

-SSDs come in a few different shapes and sizes and that can affect their speed, their storage capacities, and even their thermal output.
+SSDs come in a few different shapes and sizes, and that can affect their speed, their storage capacities, and even their thermal output.

-The latest-generation PCIe 4.0 drives first launched on AMD’s X570 motherboards, can deliver sequential read speeds up to 5,000MBps, and write at up to 4,400MBps.
+The latest-generation PCIe 4.0 drives first launched on AMD’s X570 motherboards and can deliver sequential read speeds up to 5,000MBps and write at up to 4,400MBps.
 Their prices are often more than double that of their SATA counterparts, and all that extra bandwidth doesn’t always equate to a big difference in real-world usage.

 - The best SSDs for 2020